 Examples from Brazil: Diocese de Paranavaí pede apoio da Câmara para conter o fracking [Paranavaí Diocese asks Camera support to contain the fracking] https://www.diariodonoroeste.com.br/noticia/paranavai/local/81259-diocese-de-paranavai-pede-apoio-da-camara-para-conter-o-fracking or Momentum Continues to Grow in the Opposition to Fracking: More Than 70 Brazilian Cities Approve Fracking Bans http://www.commondreams.org/newswire/2016/08/29/momentum-continues-grow-opposition-fracking-more-70-brazilian-cities-approve

 Make it the first, the largest, or the only.
-Media often are looking for what is fresh and new.
-One way to boast about your action.
-Is it the “first interfaith gathering in the area on global warming”?
-Is it “the longest march in Cairo in a decade”?
-Though it is extremely important that you don’t make untrue claims since maintaining credibility is key (“perhaps the biggest” and “among the first” are useful phrases when you are certain you can make this claim without a doubt).
+Media are often looking for what is fresh and new.
+You can boast about your action if it is the “first interfaith gathering in the area on global warming” or “the longest march in Cairo in a decade.”
+Though it is extremely important that you don’t make untrue claims since maintaining credibility is key (“perhaps the biggest” and “among the first” are useful phrases when you are not certain you can make this claim without a doubt).